dsdanielpark/network-architecture-segmentation/README.md

 Network segmentation acts as a cornerstone in the architecture of cybersecurity, serving as a proactive measure against unauthorized access and attacks.
 By dividing a network into distinct segments, organizations can control the flow of traffic, enforce security policies more effectively, and limit the spread of potential threats.
 Below is a more detailed exploration of the four segmentation levels.

----

-## Where can I find diagrams?
-Graphic diagrams are available in the [Release page](https://github.com/sergiomarotco/Best-practice-for-network-segmentation/releases)</br>
+- Graphic diagrams are available in the [Release page](https://github.com/sergiomarotco/Best-practice-for-network-segmentation/releases)</br>
-The schema sources are located in the [repository](https://github.com/sergiomarotco/Best-practice-for-network-segmentation)
+- The schema sources are located in the [repository](https://github.com/sergiomarotco/Best-practice-for-network-segmentation)

 ## Schematic symbols
 Elements used in network diagrams:<br/>